Need to know how to enable it? Go here.

-The third biennial Indigenous Faculty Forum (IFF) is being held in conjunction with PRIDoC Monday, July 11, 2022 at the First Nations Longhouse on the University of British Columbia (UBC) campus in Vancouver B.C., Canada.
+The third biennial Indigenous Faculty Development Forum (IFDF) is being held in conjunction with PRIDoC 8:00am-4:00pm on Monday, July 11, 2022 at Simon Fraser University Morris J. Wosk Centre for Dialogue

-This Pre-Conference workshop is hosted by the Indigenous Physicians Association of Canada (IPAC) and the Northwest Native American Center of Excellence (NNACOE), on the unceded, traditional territories of the Coast Salish: the Musqueam, Squamish and Tsleil-Waututh Nations.
+This pre-conference workshop will be facilitated by Dr. Melanie Morris and hosted by the Indigenous Physicians Association of Canada (IPAC) on the unceded, traditional territories of the Coast Salish: the Musqueam, Squamish and Tsleil-Waututh Nations.

-The IFF was created in order to foster a supportive space for Indigenous faculty to come together, foster community, and develop skills to successfully navigate an academic career.
+The IFDF was created in order to foster a supportive space for Indigenous faculty to come together, foster community, and develop skills to successfully navigate an academic career.

 Looking for financial support to attend PRIDoC 2022?
 Visit our student page.

-The PRIDoC Student Track relies on our generous sponsors and donors.
-To support our Student Track, please contact fundraising@PRIDoC2020.com
+The PRIDoC Student & Resident Track relies on our generous sponsors and donors.
+To support our Student & Resident Track, please contact email@example.com

-Our PRIDoC 2020 theme is Connecting to the Spirit of the Land.
-We will be going off-site for a rejuvenating day of nature and wellness at Whey-ah-Wichen/Cates Park in North Vancouver on Wednesday July 13, 2022.
-Delegates will have the opportunity to join in on wellness activities like canoeing, botanical education, beach and forest walks, crafts and other cultural activities with our partner Takaya Tours, owned and operated by the Tsleil-Waututh Naiton.
-Pronounced “slay-wah-tuth”.
+In honour of PRIDoC 2022's theme, Connecting to the Spirit of the Land, we will be going off-site for a rejuvenating day of nature and wellness at Whey-ah-Wichen/Cates Park in North Vancouver on Wednesday July 13, 2022.
+Delegates will have the opportunity to join in on wellness activities like canoeing, botanical education, beach and forest walks, crafts and other cultural activities with our partner Takaya Tours.
+Takaya Tours is owned and operated by the Tsleil-Waututh (slay-wah-tuth) Nation.